GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

 ### Debugging `prefetch` speculation rules

-Prefetches triggered by speculation rules can be seen in the network tab in the same way as other fetches:
+Prefetches triggered by speculation rules can be seen in the **Network** panel in the same way as other fetches:

 <figure>
   {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/k0SqZ4VcyVAnUq4y5lvC.png", alt="Network panel in Chrome DevTools showing prefetched documents", width="800", height="571" %}